Balancingrock/Http/README.md

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 1.2.3

+- Modified Request.info to copy content from getInfo and postInfo with key's lowercased.

 #### 1.2.2

 - Fixed bug that prevented Request.getInfo to appear in Request.info